Entoura general manager Clare Barker has left the company after nearly four years, with Daniel Brighthope stepping into the role of managing director.

 Of her time with Entoura, she said: “The vision from the beginning was to open new pathways for previously inaccessible practitioner-patient treatment intervention through a strong emphasis on education.”

 During her time with the company, its product range expanded to include chewable tablets, Australian oils and dried flower.
-The firm also ran a clinical trial of its Cann Group-produced 10:15 oil through the National Institute of Investigative Medicine.
+The firm also ran a clinical trial of its Cann Group-produced 10:15 oil through the National Institute of Integrative Medicine.

 She said: “I am proud to have led a small, privately owned company that lives the values of patient access by demonstrated commitment to the generation of clinical evidence.